 Tips for training retrievers in the summer

 When training retrievers for hunting or hunt tests, there is a lot to consider.
 Whether you are training your own dog or are a pro with a string of dogs, you need to approach each day with a plan.
 One element that is high on the list of considerations is weather.
 In the Midwest, our weather can change daily.
-And in the summer heat and humidity are a real concern.
-You can train your dog when it is hot outside.
+In the summer heat and humidity are a real concern.
+You can train your dog when it is hot outside, but you need to be flexible and smart about it.
 Here’s what you need to know.

 Heat and humidity require flexibility in training